kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/dml/index.md

               → trx_commit_complete_for_mysql  // redo flush policy
 ```

-`innobase_commit()` records binlog file/offset on `trx_t`, may defer redo flush for group commit, then releases InnoDB locks as the transaction becomes committed in memory.
+`innobase_commit()` records the binlog file and offset on `trx_t`, may defer redo flush for group commit, and releases InnoDB locks when the transaction becomes committed in memory.

 ---